The Excel Match and Choose functions both look up information from an array of data.

 If you get an error from the Excel Match function, this is likely to be the #N/A error:

-Either of these cause the lookup_value and the values in the lookup_array to be seen by Excel as different, and will therefore cause the Match function to fail.More information and solutions to these problems can be found on the Failure to Match Values page
+Either of these cause the lookup_value and the values in the lookup_array to be seen by Excel as different, and will therefore cause the Match function to fail.For further details on how to identify and resolve this problem, see the Failure to Match Values page.

 Common Match Function Problem